 - Do they have expertise in a particular authoring tool or can they work with all?

-Additionally, look if they are competent in the different methodologies of legacy course conversion – Record, Republish, Rebuild, and Redesign.
+Additionally, look if they are competent in the different methodologies of Flash to HTML5 conversion – Record, Republish, Rebuild, and Redesign.

 2. Check their Ability to Match your Requirements